andrastantos/brew/docs/cpu/isa.rst

 .. [#note0xX02X] CONST=FIELD_A*2.
 FIELD_A is one-s complement; range is -7...7; NOTE: WE COULD MAKE THE RANGE A LITTLE HIGHER IF NOT ALLOW 0
 .. [#note0xX0cX] All 32 bits of $rA are used.
 Any value above 0xe is RESERVED

+.. todo:: A lot of these instructions are not strictly necessary. negation, inversion for instance can be done using binary operations with an immediate.
+Need profiling data to justify their existence.

 .. todo:: $rD <- popcnt $rA is a new instruction
 .. todo:: reduction sum is removed from the ISA